LarryRuane/minesim-c/README.md

 # minesim-c
-C version of minesim using protothreads
+C version of [minesim](https://github.com/LarryRuane/minesim) using protothreads and with some other improvements.